dropwizard/dropwizard/docs/source/manual/core.rst

 .. note::

-    You can override configuration settings by passing special Java system properties when starting service instance.
-    Overrides must start with prefix "dw.", followed by path to configuration value being overridden.
+    You can override configuration settings by passing special Java system properties when starting your service.
+Overrides must start with prefix ``dw.``, followed by the path to the configuration value being overridden.

-    For example, to override HTTP port to use, you could start your service with something like:
+    For example, to override the HTTP port to use, you could start your service like this:

-    java -Ddw.http.port=9090 server my-config.json
+    ``java -Ddw.http.port=9090 server my-config.json``

 .. _man-core-environments: